 - act inherently dangerous to another]

 - Voluntary manslaughter [UCMJ Article 119(1)]

 - Involuntary manslaughter [UCMJ Article 119(2)]

 - Death or injury or unborn child [UCMJ Article 119a]

 - Negligent homicide [UCMJ Article 134, para 85]

-Civilian court-martial defense lawyer Richard V. Stevens has defended military clients accused of premeditated murder, murder, murder by inherently dangerous act and involuntary manslaughter by act of culpable negligence.
+Civilian court-martial defense lawyer Richard V. Stevens has defended military clients accused of premeditated murder, murder, murder by inherently dangerous act and involuntary manslaughter by act of culpable negligence, and negligent homicide.
 He has also defended against court-martial claims of attempted murder, solicitation of murder and conspiracy to commit murder.
-Some of the victims of these alleged acts have included wives, children, friends/associates and allegations arising out of combat in the Middle East.
-Some of the methods alleged for committing these offenses in these cases have included shooting, strangulation, stabbing, attempted decapitation, assault/beating, poisoning and motor vehicle accident (DUI fatality).
+Some of the victims of these alleged acts have included wives, children, friends/associates, strangers, and allegations arising out of combat in the Middle East.
+Some of the methods alleged for committing these offenses in these cases have included shooting, strangulation, stabbing, attempted decapitation, assault/beating, poisoning and motor vehicle accidents.
 More specifically, these cases have included allegations of:

 - A military officer accused of solicitation to commit the murder of Iraqi al Qaeda terrorist insurgents during combat operations in Iraq.

 - A military NCO accused of premeditated murder of Iraqi al Qaeda terrorist insurgent, attempted murder and solicitation to commit murder during combat operations in Iraq.

 - A military officer accused of premeditated murder of wife by poisoning.